oliverx1492/eCommerceApp/README.md

 One is the admin (username: admin, password: admin).
 The admin can add new pictures in the database The second user (username: oliver, password: 1111) can "buy" the paintings.
 You can also create another user on the sign up Page

-On the catalog page you will find all available paintings, when clicking on it you will see a more detailed card.
+There is also a searchbar where you can search for specific paintings or artists.
+On the artists page you can see all artists On the catalog page you will find all available paintings, when clicking on it you will see a more detailed card.
 There you can add it to your shopping cart and once you are finished you can checkout.